torik42/YaLafi/README.md

   W-W-W  gleich X-X-X.
 Daher ...
 ```
-The replacements like 'V-V-V' are taken from collection
+The replacements like 'V-V-V' are taken from collections
-'math\_repl\_display\*' that depends on language setting, too.
+'math\_repl\_display\*' in file yalafi/parameters.py that depend on
+language setting, too.
 Now, LT will additionally complain about repetition of 'W-W-W'.
 Finally, writing '= b,' and '= d.' in the equation leads to the output:
 ```